kylebakerio/a-super-sky/README.md

 - enable better control of sun/moon trajectory through sky
 - code could be cleaner and more well tested--it's really something I shared as soon as I threw it together and got it working.
 "Better rough than never."
 - slightly rotate world while stars are in sky to create star movement
-- fix sudden shift from blue-darkness sky to grey-darkness sky after moonset resulting from reileigh and/or luminance shift
+- fix sudden shift from blue-darkness sky to grey-darkness sky after moonset resulting from rayleigh and/or luminance shift
 - currently night is 3x the length of day.
 This would imitate only northern winters/southern summers that have 8 hours of daylight, e.g. 10am to 6pm. ability to tweak this would be desirable.
 - moon with phases would be an excellent improvement.